Ahmad-Mamoon/Flappy-Plane/README.md

 You can play Flappy-Plane online by following this link: [Play Flappy-Plane](https://ahmad-mamoon.github.io/Flappy-Plane/)

 Controls:
-- Click anywhere on the screen to flap the plane's wings and ascend.
+- Press Spacebar to flap the plane and ascend.
 - Release to allow the plane to descend.

 ## Features